Pompeii (film): Accolades

+Home media

+Pompeii was released on DVD and Blu-ray on May 20, 2014 by Sony Pictures Home Entertainment.

 Historical accuracy

+Pompeii was generally praised, albeit with some hesitation, for its recreation of historic set pieces and portrayal of accounts of recorded events and geological realism, although aspects of the eruption of the volcano were considered enhanced or heightened for dramatic spectacle.

 The film relies for its reconstruction of historical events on two letters from Pliny the Younger to the Roman historian Tacitus.
 It opens with the quotation from Pliny:You could hear the shrieks of women, the wailing of infants, and the shouting of men; some were calling their parents, others their children or their wives, trying to recognize them by their voices.
 People bewailed their own fate or that of their relatives, and there were some who prayed for death in their terror of dying.
 Many besought the aid of the gods, but still more imagined there were no gods left, and that the universe was plunged into eternal darkness for evermore.
 Anderson became enamored of his writings, particularly their near fantastical element and their eloquence, whose influence can be seen throughout the film in the destruction of Pompeii.

 The depiction of the eruption is based on eruptions which occurred all over the world over the last ten years.
 Anderson cites the volcanic eruption of Mount Etna in Italy and various eruptions of Japanese volcanoes as specific examples of volcanic eruptions which the production crew observed through footage which has been captured on film.

-Furthermore, Anderson wanted to portray the lightning which is often seen in the ash cloud above eruptions, as he had never seen it portrayed before, and he felt it was both magnificent and very terrifying.
+Anderson also wanted to portray the lightning that is often seen in the ash cloud above eruptions, as he had never seen it portrayed before, and he felt it was both magnificent and very terrifying.
 The animation team was so concerned with realism in the eruption that they would always have real photographs and footage of real eruptions visible to them on separate screens as they put together the eruption of Mount Vesuvius for the film.

 Rosaly Lopes, a volcanologist at NASA's Jet Propulsion Laboratory in Pasadena, California, supported Anderson's work, stating that the film "realistically captured the earthquakes that preceded the eruption, the explosions and the pyroclastic flows of hot ash and gas that buried the city and its residents."